-For the Bayesian clustering analysis, the ΔK inferred K=2 as the main structure (Figure S7A), in which all the invasive site samples pulled apart from the native American site samples (Figure 3).
-From K=3, different clustering patterns were observed (Figures 3 and S7B), in congruence with the sub-structure existing within each of the invaded and native areas.
-However, from K=8, the clustering pattern obtained within the invasive area appeared consistent between runs and identified four groups: one group with Mad23PC, 128S, TR1, Jap212 and Laoshan; another one with Kasumig2, Kasumig5 and Kosa; and Kasumig3 and Guangdong, that clustered separately from one another (Figure 3).
-Finally, almost all the site samples from the invaded areas were assigned to NE2 with the highest mean individual assignment likelihood (Figure S8).
-Only Guangdong and Laoshan were assigned to different samples, NE5 and Kosa, respectively (Figure S8).
+For the Bayesian clustering analysis, the ΔK inferred K=2 as the main structure (Figure S6A), in which all the invasive site samples pulled apart from the native American site samples (Figure 2).
+From K=3, different clustering patterns were observed (Figures 2 and S6B), in congruence with the sub-structure existing within each of the invaded and native areas.
+However, from K=8, the clustering pattern obtained within the invasive area appeared consistent between runs and identified four groups: one group with Mad23PC, 128S, TR1, Jap212 and Laoshan; another one with Kasumig2, Kasumig5 and Kosa; and Kasumig3 and Guangdong, that clustered separately from one another (Figure 2).
+Finally, almost all the site samples from the invaded areas were assigned to NE2 with the highest mean individual assignment likelihood (Figure S7).
+Only Guangdong and Laoshan were assigned to different samples, NE5 and Kosa, respectively (Figure S7).

-Figure 3: Genetic structure of the pinewood nematode samples used in this study.
+Figure 2: Genetic structure of the pinewood nematode samples used in this study.
 Bar plots of the coefficients of co-ancestry obtained in STRUCTURE analyses with several values of K. Each bar corresponds to one individual nematode and each cluster is represented with a particular color.
-The major clustering patterns are shown (see Figure S7B for the minor ones, when applicable).
+The major clustering patterns are shown (see Figure S6B for the minor ones, when applicable). “*” indicates that the corresponding site sample was used in the ABC analyses.